Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: Evaluation: Case Studies

 We use the Embedding Comparator to compare the pre-trained fastText word embeddings with those fine-tuned for the sentiment analysis task.
-Figure~\ref{fig:transfer-learning} shows the initial view in the Embedding Comparator after loading both models.
-Our system immediately surfaces a number of insights about how the embedding space has changed as a result of fine-tuning.
-The color encoding shared between the Similarity Distribution and Global Projections is effective for revealing how the words that changed the most as a result of fine-tuning have also moved toward the outer regions of the embedding space.
-Upon further inspection by hovering over the left and right regions of the fine-tuned embedding space Global Projection, we find that positive sentiment words have moved toward the left side of the projection, while negative sentiment words moved toward the right.
-These Global Views enable us to identify how optimizing the embeddings for this binary classification task has affected the global shape of the vector space.
+Our system immediately surfaces many insights about how the embedding space has changed as a result of fine-tuning.
+The global projection plots and similarity color encoding reveal words that changed the most due to fine-tuning have moved toward the outer regions of the fine-tuned model's embedding space (Fig.~\ref{fig:transfer-learning}A).
+By hovering over and zooming into the fine-tuned model's global projection, the researcher finds positive sentiment words (e.g., \textit{``favorites''}, \textit{``gem''}, \textit{``finest''}) moved toward the left side of the projection, negative sentiment words (e.g., \textit{``worst''}, \textit{``insult''}, \textit{``forgetable''}) moved toward the right, and neutral words that did not change as a result of fine-tuning (e.g., \textit{``part''}, \textit{``lights''}, \textit{``get''}) are in the center.
+These interactive global views enable the researcher to identify how fine-tuning the embeddings for this classification task has affected the global arrangement of objects in the vector space: unlike the pre-trained model that disperses sentiment throughout the global space, the fine-tuned model has specifically structured the embedding space based on sentiment.